 We accept: cash, personal US checks, traveler’s checks, bank drafts, credit cards (Visa, MasterCard) or wire transfers.
-Tuition payments received after Friday of the first week of the session will be assessed a $50 late fee.
+Tuition payments received after the end of the first week of the session will be assessed a $50 late fee.
 Please note that all wire transfer payments will be charged an additional $20 service fee.

 Although BIA does not offer housing, we do offer a Homestay program and apartment options (courtesy of ESL Townhouse).
 Please let us know if you are interested in receiving more information about Homestays or apartments.
 Please note that a separate housing agreement must be signed before enrolling.